Coverage provides practitioners with the latest information on the value of heritage, traditional materials and new research and innovations.

 As Editor of the Building Conservation Journal, I constantly find myself looking at material that is completely new to me.

 From risk management to digital surveying — both of which are covered in this issue of the Building Conservation Journal — so much can be gleaned from just talking to people.
-Meeting other heritage professionals can help with your CPD, and conversations with those outside the profession are important in ensuring that your work fulfils the public interest.

 When you see the word “conservation”, the terms “protection” and “prevention” are never too far behind.
 The presence of heritage buildings, materials and other artefacts is a direct consequence of this.
 But what goes on behind the scenes?